Luis-Varona/umnb-tax-rates-police-spending/data_report/data_report.md

 factor in municipal taxation, but the methodology presented in their paper provide a useful framework on which to build for our project.

-In a similar vein, @CT08 [TODO: Add, then tie into our actual methodology.
-Mention personal conversations with Dr. Brett as well]
+In a similar vein, we consider studies of how increased provincial suppoort for municipal budgets affected tax rates in New Brunswick.
+One of our more surprising takeaways was the finding that, in a generalized method of moments (GMM) three-stage least squares (3SLS) model with even more sophisticated instrumentation than ours, the coefficient on tax base when predicting tax rate was positive [@CT08, pp. 448--49].
+This concurs with findings we shall present in the **Results** section&#x2014;seemingly a weird counteintuitive quirk of the NB economic system in particular.

-We find also from @SSG12 that when tax rates change, individuals and businesses often relocate [p.
-29] when possible, in turn affecting the tax base.
+We find also from @SSG12 [p.
+29] that when tax rates change, individuals and businesses often relocate when possible, in turn affecting the tax base.
 This highlights the fact that the higher mobility associated with smaller localities allows for greater elasticity of the tax base with respect to tax rates.
 Indeed, this is a well-known phenomenon in the literature, proving key to our project's